Undergraduate Mathematics Degree

 Mathematics lies at the foundation of many disciplines in the sciences, engineering fields, and the social sciences, and this influence is growing as these subjects become increasingly quantitative.
 Recognizing this important role in the wide variety of directions available to our degree recipients, the program in mathematics provides undergraduates with a spectrum of choices.
 These range from nontheoretical treatments of calculus and courses in combinatorics, elementary number theory, and projective geometry to a broad variety of sophisticated mathematics, including real and complex analysis, differential geometry, abstract algebra, algebraic and geometric topology, algebraic geometry, dynamics, and partial differential equations.

-The Department of Mathematics offers a Bachelor of Science, a Bachelor of Arts as well as a Math Minor.
+The Department of Mathematics offers two different majors -- a Bachelor of Science and a Bachelor of Arts -- as well as a math minor.
 We also encourage students to investigate the possibility of a double major.
 In conjunction with your advisor, you can design a program to allow you to meet the requirements of a math degree as well as another major such as computer science, physics or economics.

 Take a look at the range of industries and various jobs in mathematics some of our former students have gone into.